vladamx/blog/src/pages/2018-09-24-core-values/index.md

 **I believe that people are moved by ethics rather than duties.**

+Negative side effect of this statement is that following ethics tends to take a lot of time out of your day.

+> Being great software engineer means dedication, working after hours etc..
+There is no shortcut.
+Those who seek shortcuts fail inevitably.

+But,

 **Owning and taking pride in what you do is the way for living richer and more informed life, and I think that counts for something, but maybe that's just me...**

-However, if your answer is: "No, I believe there is more to work than just doing it, but I am also aware that sometimes following rules is not pragmatic."
+**However**, if your answer is: "No, I believe there is more to work than just doing it, but I am also aware that sometimes following rules is not pragmatic."

 That's a great point to make.